 Developed low-fidelity digital wireframes in Figma to visualize key features, then prepared an interactive prototype for the first round of user feedback.

-I conducted a moderated usability study with 6 individuals to assess the booking and discovery journey, identifying pain points and areas for improvement.
+I conducted a moderated usability study with 6 individuals to assess the search and discovery journey, identifying pain points and areas for improvement.

 1. Users found sorting by price or rating too slow because these options were buried deep within the filter menu.